Talion is a finalist for Best SIEM Solution

 Anthony Davis, a former Head of Information Security at Royal Mail until 2009, has commented on the incident saying, “I have a good idea which systems at Royal Mail could be affected.
 But it’s early days so far, and the incident response will likely take some time.”
 This could suggest that Royal Mail have legacy systems in place that he believes aren’t reactive enough to resolve the issue efficiently.

-In other news, it was also said that Royal Mail’s last half-year report “did not mention cybersecurity once during a presentation but did emphasise that it is ‘targeting our investments to accelerate the automation of processes and the rollout of our digital tools to optimise efficiencies.’”
+In other news, it was also said that Royal Mail’s last half-year report “did not mention cybersecurity once during a presentation but did emphasise that it is ‘targeting our investments to accelerate the automation of processes and the rollout of our digital tools to improve efficiencies.’”
 Clearly Royal Mail were in the process of refining their cyber security strategy, but this was not soon enough.
 Perhaps they didn’t even place enough value on cyber security processes, since only one line in the report mentioned it, which could have simply been to “cover their bases.”

 With these two comments in mind, it reiterates how important it is for organisations to evaluate and update their security systems and incident response plans.
 Investing in cyber security where needed is essential before potential hacks take place because then, it’s too late.